1.5 to 3 hours

 A breast uplift can reverse these effects by:

 Ideally, you should reach your target weight and complete your family before having surgery.
 This is because significant weight changes, pregnancy, and breastfeeding can all affect the results of your breast lift by altering the size of the breasts.

 A breast uplift aims to:

-After you have signed the consent form, your surgeon will draw marks on your breasts and describe the exact goals of the operation.
+When you arrive at the hospital, you will meet your anaesthetist and surgeon.
+Then your surgeon will draw guide marks on your breasts and describe to you again the exact goals of the procedure.

 The different types of breast uplift incisions include:

 Your surgeon may use a periareolar incision during your breast lift if you have a minimal degree of sagging.
 This is the least popular type of incision as it can only provide a small amount of lift to the breasts.